 Perched at the end of a tetrapod-studded breakwater sheltering Santa Cruz Harbor, Walton Lighthouse is a photo-ready local landmark.
 Despite it’s classic design, the lighthouse is only 16 years old, named for Derek Walton, a prominent donor’s brother who was lost at sea in WWII.
 For close-up shots, you’ll have a squeal with delight—and, depending upon how much your camera cost, maybe a little concern—dodging the crashing tide.
 Or do like us: snap your pic from the Crow’s Nest second floor deck (with happy hour margarita in hand, natch).
 Bonus points for capturing it during the holidays when the beacon is strung with lights.

 Welcome to the jungle!
 This hidden Westside gem in Santa Cruz’s modern-day Garden of Eden with lush gardens brimming with exotic blooms from the Mediterranean and Pacific islands.
 Seek out the vivid cactus garden and give your followers what they really want: succulents!
 Just ask our pals at Santa Cruz Succulents.

-A 70-foot cascade plunging into a fern-lined grotto makes a great backdrop for a selfie.
-Your photo is the worthy reward for the strenuous 11-mile trek to reach this eye-catching cascade.
-Situated deep within the ancient forests of Big Basin Redwoods State Park—California’s oldest state park—Berry Creek Falls is one of the most popular destinations within the park and a social media mainstay.
+Be prepared for several creek crossings on your way to this 30-foot waterfall.
+Your pics will be a great reward for the 8.5 mile trek along abandoned railbeds and trails tracking Aptos Creek.
+Situated deep within The Forest of Nisene Marks State Park, Maple Falls is one of the most popular destinations within the park and a social media mainstay.
 Need more scenic waterfall hikes?
 We’ve got you!